A look at what the Moonpig Prepay scheme is and whether you can save more money from it compared to getting cashback.

 Which method saves the most money?

-I found the Christmas card I wanted to buy, personalised it, and headed to the checkout.
+I found the Christmas card I wanted to buy, personalized it, and headed to the checkout.
 It’s a standard sized card at a price of £3.29.
 Delivery by Australia Post only costs £1.02.
 Giving me a total of £4.31.

 I’m not planning to use Moonpig until towards the end of next year.
 No need to load my account then so the minimum of £5 prepay credit made sense.
 Here is how it looks when you pick your option and how it adjusts your basket.